Expanders and Retainers in Fort Collins

 Although orthodontics is most often associated with braces or Invisalign, there are many other appliances used to achieve your perfect smile.
 Two of these are expanders and retainers, which are used before and after braces.

-Rapid Palatal Expander (RPE) - Instructions and Care
+Rapid Palatal Expander (RPE) Instructions

 Activation